fdazen/fda-documentation/rooms_set_up.md

 ##**2.
 Amenities**

-Let's start by creating the amenities that are available in your rooms.
-Make sure to create all of the amenities, independently of the type or room level in which they appear.
+Before creating your rooms, you will need to configure the amenities that are available in your rooms.
+Make sure to create _all_ of the amenities, independently of the type or room level in which they appear.

   - In the Admin Settings, click on the link **Room Amenities**: